Last Updated: October 2018

 Employee Self Service

-State employees who elect to receive their pay via direct deposit are able to view their payroll advice (paystub) information through the Employee Self Service website.
+State employees who receive their pay via direct deposit are able to view their payroll advice (paystub) information through the Employee Self Service website.
 This website allows State employees to easily access their own personal information in a secure manner that protects confidentiality.

 The payroll information presented online is identical to the information delivered to employees who have their paper warrants (paychecks) mailed.

 State employees who elect to receive a paper paycheck will receive their payroll information attached to the warrant.
 This information is also available through the Employee Self Service website.
 Receive important notifications regarding system outages, issue resolutions and updates by joining the IRIS Information mailing list.

 Finding Your Pay Advice (Paystub) in IRIS ESS